HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 Top 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 Makhana or fox nut is neither a fruit or a vegetable.
 It is a healthy edible seed of the Euryale Fox plant.
-Makhana is an aquatic cash crop that is best eaten in a roasted form.
-Also known as the lotus seed, makhana serves as a great low-calorie snack, which is rich in fibre, calcium, and protein.
-The endless list of benefits of makhana will make it irresistible for you to add it to your diet.
+Makhana is an aquatic cash crop and is best eaten roasted.
+Also known as lotus seed, makhana is a low calorie snack rich in fibre, calcium and protein.
+The list of benefits of makhana is so long, you will want to add it to your diet.

-Let us dig deeper to understand everything about the lotus seeds nutritional value and benefits of lotus seeds.
-We will also disclose the various lotus seeds uses for health.
+Let us dive deeper to know everything about lotus seeds nutritional value and benefits of lotus seeds.
+We will also disclose the various lotus seeds uses for health

-Before we disclose to you the various makhana seeds benefits, we want you to first have a look at the makhana nutrition.
-Here is the list of the nutritional value found in 1 cup of makhana or lotus seeds:
+Before we tell you the various makhana seeds benefits, we want you to first have a look at the makhana nutrition.
+Here is the list of nutritional value found in 1 cup of makhana or lotus seeds:

 Nutritional value in 1 cup of lotus seeds